LattePandaTeam/Docs/content/streaming_cable/get_started.md

 **More software solutions and tutorials** will be introduced in the following sections.

-## Recommended Software Solutions
+## More recommended Software Solutions

-Please **choose the same one for your Server Computer and Client Computer** according to the Server Computer's OS and your needs.
+These sections below will show you more recommended Software Solutions, please choose one for your Server Computer and Client Computer according to your needs.
 This tutorial contains installation guides for Microsoft Remote Desktop and NoMachine.
 You can setup other software solutions accordingly.

 * **Microsoft Remote Desktop (RDP):** Support for Server Computers with Windows 10 Pro or above OS (such as LattePanda Alpha or Delta), you can use Microsoft's standard RDP protocol for quickly configuration, seamless copy and paste, and get a full virtual machine experience